Effective Hotel Budgeting: How to Make a Hotel Budget Plan That Works

 Real-World Examples

-• InterContinental Hotels Group (IHG): IHG uses a hybrid budgeting approach that combines elements of zero-based and incremental budgeting.
-This approach helps IHG prioritize spending based on the expected return on investment.
+• InterContinental Hotels Group (IHG): Applies a hybrid approach combining zero-based and incremental elements to prioritize spending based on ROI.

 Stay on Top of Hotel Budgeting With an Operations Platform